Company History

 Over the next few years, A. H. Belo Corporation sells its other newspaper properties, The Providence Journal, the Riverside Press-Enterprise, and the Denton Record-Chronicle to focus its resources on The Dallas Morning News.

 2018 – Robert W. Decherd resumes his former roles of chairman, president and chief executive officer of A. H. Belo Corporation when James M. Moroney III retires.
-Decherd’s tenure in those roles began in 1987 and he has been a member of the Board of Directors since 1976.
+Decherd’s tenure in those roles began in 1987 and he was a member of the Board of Directors from 1976 until 2023.

 2021 – A. H. Belo Corporation announces the Company’s name will change to DallasNews Corporation and be listed on the Nasdaq.

-DallasNews Corporation is the leading local news and information publishing company in Texas.
-The Company maintains its commitment to producing the highest quality journalism and innovative digital marketing opportunities.
+DallasNews Corporation is the leading local news and information publishing institution in Texas.
+The Company maintains its commitment to producing the highest quality of journalism and creating innovative digital marketing opportunities.
 As new technology and innovation impact the media business, DallasNews continues to point the way as an industry leader.